-The Pulmonary Fellowship Program at the University of Maryland is a three year combined pulmonary and critical care medicine training program.
-The information on this page provides an overview of our fellowship program.
-More details about specific features of our fellowship including the application process can be found by accessing the links on the left.
+The Pulmonary and Critical Care Medicine Fellowship Program at the University of Maryland is a three year combined pulmonary and critical care medicine training program.
+Details about specific features of our fellowship including the application process can be found by accessing the links on the left.
+The information on this page with the subheadings below provides an overview of our fellowship program.

 Clinical Training Program

 The clinical training program is a busy program.
 Our fellows develop personally and professionally by acquiring expertise in the diagnostic evaluation and therapeutic intervention of a wide range of pulmonary and critical care diseases.
 There are more than sufficient numbers of pulmonary and critical care patients and pulmonary and critical care procedures.
 The major inpatient rotations at the University of Maryland Medical Center include the medical intensive care unit (MICU), the pulmonary medicine consult service, trauma anesthesiology, and the pulmonary medicine transplant service.
 The primary inpatient rotation at the Baltimore VA Medical Center is the combined MICU and pulmonary medicine consult service, and the primary inpatient rotation at the Midtown Medical Center is the medical-surgical ICU service.